Welcome to this website devoted to the 57th (East Surrey) Anti-Tank Regiment, Royal Artillery (T.A.) and its associated units.

 All three Regiments saw active service overseas: the 57th in France and Flanders, North Africa and Italy; the 67th in Tunisia and Italy; and the 82nd in India and Burma.

-A number of years ago a project was initiated to produce histories of the three Regiments, primarily for the veterans and their families; three books have been published to date and more are in preparation.
+A number of years ago a project was initiated to produce histories of the three Regiments, primarily for the veterans and their families; four books have been published to date and more are in preparation.
 It is hoped that this website will share the stories of the three Regiments with a wider audience and provide a contact point for anyone who has a connection or interest in them.
 The site will be populated from time to time with new material, including features, veterans’ accounts, newsletter extracts, photos, etc. If you have any information to share please do get in touch using the contact form.

 Articles